sunfishcode/basic-text/docs/BasicText.md

 fulfill common notions of "plain text".

-Basic Text permits homoglyphs and other visual ambiguities; see [Restricted Text] for an alternative which provides some mitigations.
+Basic Text permits homoglyphs and other visual ambiguities; see [Restricted Text] for an alternative which might provide some mitigations.

 For rationale and background information, see [Background].